dailybruin/the-stack/_posts/2019-03-05-waste-audits.md

 ---
-title: UCLA Waste Bin Breakdown
+title: UCLA Trash Breakdown
 teaser: See how students sort trash and test your trash-sorting skills with a game
 authors:
   - andrew_kan
 key_takeaways:
   - In non-dining buildings, around 30% of trash by weight is placed in the landfill bin, 30% in the recycling bin, and 40% in the compost bin.
-  - In dining halls, roughly 80% of food waste is edible.
+  - In the dining halls, 70-90% of food waste is still edible.
+  - The breakdown of trash UCLA students generate is similar to average American.
 featured_image:
   url: waste-audits/placeholder.png
 og_image: waste-audits/placeholder.png